Clinical Practice in Exercise Physiology 2 (9382.2)

 Work placement, internships or practicums

-This unit involves clinical placement and therefore, additional student responsibilities for specific placement sites are required in addition to those described in this section.
+This unit involves clinical placement and there may be additional student responsibilities for specific placement sites that are required, in addition to the core pre-placement requirements for all exercise physiology students.
 These will be provided to students relative to their allocated placements.

 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for course-related work, such as peer learning discussions or case studies.